Existence results in large-strain magnetoelasticity: Introduction

-In the absence of DMI exchange, existence of minimizers for the functional in \eqref{eqn:energy-E-0} has been proven in \cite{rybka.luskin} in the case of non-simple materials, in \cite{kruzik.stefanelli.zeman} without higher-order terms but under incompressibility of the admissible deformations, as well as in \cite{barchiesi.henao.moracorral} under weaker growth conditions on the energy density and relying on the notion of topological image.
+A peculiar feature of the energy in \eqref{eqn:energy-E-0} consists in its mixed Eulerian-{\MMM Lagrangian} structure.
+Whereas the elastic energy is evaluated on the reference configuration, and is hence {\MMM Lagrangian}, in fact, all magnetic contributions are set on the actual deformed set, thus being Eulerian. {\MMM Therefore,} the problem needs to be formulated in a class of admissible states such that the deformed set $\boldsymbol{y}(\Omega)$ {\MMM corresponding to each deformation} $\boldsymbol{y}$ {\MMM can be suitably interpreted}.

+The existence of minimizers for the functional in \eqref{eqn:energy-E-0} has been {\MMM firstly} proven in \cite{rybka.luskin} for non-simple materials, and then in \cite{barchiesi.desimone,kruzik.stefanelli.zeman} for simple materials under the constraint of incompressibility. {\MMM In \cite{kruzik.stefanelli.zeman}, the authors also studied quasistatic evolutions driven by time-dependent applied loads and a rate-independent dissipation, and established the existence of energetic solutions.} Subsequently, in \cite{barchiesi.henao.moracorral}, the existence of minimizers for \eqref{eqn:energy-E-0} has been obtained for compressible materials under weak growth assumptions on the elastic energy density.
+The analysis in this case becomes quite technical because of the possible discontinuity of deformations. {\MMM A further extension of this result, contemplating an even larger class of admissible deformations, has been obtained in \cite{henao.stroffolini}.
+Actually, the analysis in \cite{barchiesi.desimone,henao.stroffolini} concerns nematic elastomers; in that case, the variable $\boldsymbol{m}$ represents the nematic director and the magnetostatic energy term is dropped.
+However, from the mathematical point of view, the problem is substantially the same as the one of magnetoelasticity.}

 To complete our review on magnetoelasticity, we also mention a few recent works dealing with the analysis of magnetoelastic thin films.
-In particular, in \cite{kruzik.stefanelli.zanini} magnetoelastic plates and their corresponding quasistatic evolutions are studied within the purview of linearized elasticity.
-A large-strain analysis of magnetoelastic plates has been initiated in \cite{liakhova}, under a priori constraints on the Jacobian of deformations (see also \cite{liakhova.luskin.zhang,luskin.zhang} for some numerical results).
-The membrane regime for non-simple materials has been recently characterized in \cite{davoli.kruzik.piovano.stefanelli}, whereas von K\'{a}rm\'{a}n theories starting from a nonlinear elastic setting have been identified in \cite{bresciani} in an incompressible framework.
+In particular, in \cite{kruzik.stefanelli.zanini} magnetoelastic plates and their corresponding quasistatic evolutions are studied within the framework of linearized elasticity {\MMM in a purely {\MMM Lagrangian} setting}.
+A large-strain analysis of magnetoelastic plates has been initiated in \cite{liakhova}, under a priori constraints on the Jacobian {\MMM determinant} of deformations (see also \cite{liakhova.luskin.zhang,luskin.zhang} for numerical results).
+The membrane regime for nonsimple materials has been recently investigated in \cite{davoli.kruzik.piovano.stefanelli}, whereas von K\'{a}rm\'{a}n theories starting from a nonlinear model have been identified in \cite{bresciani} in the case of incompressible materials.